njr8392/bane/README.md

 		generate a Create table statement automatically but it currently only supports strings and integers, however a lot of the time that is all you need.
 As a work around you currently have to write queries to fit the SQL ie seperating the queries and values.
-I would like to eventually move away from this as I don't care about risk of database injections because this is intended to run locally.
+I would like to eventually move away from this as I don't care about risk of database injections because this is intended to run locally and the table is deleted when the program exits.
 		I may have to write my own driver for this but I will do more research.

 Cut with ./bane -c 2,3,4 (columns of choice) *.csv